zhouanbo/pipelinedog/README.md

 4. **Extension**
 a segment that extends file paths from the *subtraction*.
 This step pipes an array of extended file names or path to the next segment.
 A *String* was then given to specify the file extension to be added after the selected base names.
 A minus sign before the extension means adding it before the selected base names.
+You can add extensions before and after the base at the same time.
 A character 'E' is always followed.
 If this segment is omitted, a empty string is used.

 5. **Arrangement**:
 leaded  by a *String* that indicates how to arrange the i from the inputs previous segments.
 After this segments, the return of the expression would become a string that available for the pipeline step to use.